Streaming Service

 How do you measure success of originals?

 We evaluate the performance of our originals several ways.
-We measure the impact of our originals on our ability to acquire new members and engagement, which is correlated with retention of existing members.
+We look at the impact on acquisition and how many of our members watched each title, which is correlated with retention.
 We also seek reasonable economics relative to other exclusive content on a cost per hour viewed.
-We also take into account critical acclaim and awards for our originals and the impact original series may have on enhancing our brand and attractiveness of our service which helps with member growth.
+We also take into account critical acclaim and awards for our originals and the impact originals may have on enhancing our brand and attractiveness of our service which helps with member growth.

 back to top